Angryrou/UDAO2022/docs/trace/README.md

 ```

 5. Trigger trace collection.
-   - an example of running single query in Spark
+   - an example of running single query in our Ercilla Spark cluster.
     ```bash
     export PYTHONPATH="$PWD"
     python examples/trace/spark/3.run_one.py